When facing too few search results, there are many strategies you can use to widen your search:

 Special Characters

-Use the special character ? to look for variations on truncated words.
-For example, a keyword search for "child? rights" will find results with child, children, child's, and children's:
+Use the special character, an asterisk,* to look for variations on truncated words.
+For example, a keyword search for "child* rights" will find results with child, children, child's, and children's:

 A search for "child rights" has fewer results than "child? rights."

-Use the special character % to replace characters within a word.
-For example, a search for tri%%s will find results with tribes and trials:
+Use the special character # to replace a character within a word.
+For example, a search for wom#n will find results with women, woman, and womyn:

 Boolean Operator OR